1961: “Heart and Soul” by doo-wop group The Cleftones was released. It became their most successful single, reaching #18 on the Billboard Hot 100.

 1972: Neil Young released “Old Man,” the second single from his fourth studio LP, Harvest.
 The song later went to #31 on the Billboard Hot 100.

 1973: The Eagles released their second studio album Desperado which later reached #41 on the Billboard chart.
+On the same day, the album’s first single, “Tequila Sunrise,” was also released.

-1981: “Stray Cat Strut,” the third single by Stray Cats from their self-titled first album, was released in the UK.
+1981: “Stray Cat Strut,” the third single by the Stray Cats from their self-titled first album, was released in the UK.
 The record peaked at #11 and was later release in the US in June of 1982 to promote the band’s first American LP, Built for Speed.

 1982: Vangelis began four weeks at #1 on the Billboard pop album chart with the soundtrack to the film Chariots of Fire.